A Cold and Super-Puffy Planet on a Prograde Orbit: Observations

 \subsubsection{CORALIE}

-We also observed the target using the CORALIE spectrograph \citep{Queloz2001} installed in the Swiss 1.2 m Leonhard Euler Telescope at ESO’s La Silla Observatory.
+We also observed the target using the CORALIE spectrograph \citep{Queloz2001} installed in the Swiss 1.2~m Leonhard Euler Telescope at ESO’s La Silla Observatory.
 CORALIE is an echelle spectrograph with a resolving power of $R\approx60,\!000$, which covers the wavelength range of $390-680$ nm.
-We observed TOI-4507 using exposure times varying between 900 and 1800 seconds, together with the simultaneous Fabry-Pérot étalon.
+We observed TOI-4507 using exposure times varying between 900 and 1800 s, together with the simultaneous Fabry-Pérot étalon.
 We obtained a total of 10 out-of-transit spectra between October 2019 and February 2021.
-Data reduction was done using the dedicated CORALIE data reduction pipeline, which also derives RV using the cross-correlation function technique and a G2 mask.
+Data reduction was done using the dedicated CORALIE data reduction pipeline, which also derives RV using the CCF technique and a G2 mask.
 CORALIE observations have a median RV uncertainty of 28 m/s and are shown in Figure~\ref{fig:TOI-4507} along with the best model.
+Data is available in Appendix~\ref{app:rvs}.